alamshoaib134/auto-quora-answer-bot-using-llm/README.md

 # Quora Bot

 This project automates the process of logging into Quora, extracting a specific answer, generating a response using OpenAI, and posting the generated response back to Quora.
+It leverages Selenium for web automation and OpenAI's API for generating intelligent responses.
+This bot can be useful for automating repetitive tasks on Quora, such as answering frequently asked questions.

+## Features

+- **Automated Login**: Automatically logs into Quora using provided credentials.
+- **Answer Extraction**: Extracts specific answers from Quora.
+- **AI Response Generation**: Uses OpenAI to generate intelligent responses based on extracted answers.
+- **Automated Posting**: Posts the generated responses back to Quora.
+- **Error Handling**: Includes basic error handling for common issues like element not found.

 ## Requirements